dwisan/ClusterSystem/StorageServer/GlusterFS.md

 root@node01:~# gluster volume start vol_dist-replica
 ```
 >GlusterFS : Striped Glusterfs Volume Setting
-* Summery of Striped Replicated Volume
+* Summary of Striped Replicated Volume
 - [x] Striped volume does not provide redundancy
 - [x] disaster in one brick can cause data loss
 - [x] number of stripe must be equal to number of bricks